 Coprocessor

 Neither JSDL 1.0 nor GLUE2 addresses the co-processor issue.
 We define a CoProcessor element that is an open enumeration that specifies the type of coprocessing unit that is available.
 Multiplicity is zero or more with an implied OR.

-How should we address the inevitable version issues?
+For each subelement we define another open enumeration,